-A flexible sigmoidoscopy is usually a safe and effective way of finding out if there is a problem with the lower part of your large bowel.
+A colonoscopy is usually a safe and effective way of finding out if your child has a problem with their large bowel.

 Upper GI endoscopy and colonoscopy